pepijndik/sumting/README.md

 <h3 align="center">Admin panel</h3>

   <p align="center">
-    The admin panel for sumting to manage their contrubutions and orders
+    The admin panel for SumTing to manage their contrubutions and orders
     <br />
     <a href=""><strong>Explore the docs »</strong></a>
     <br />